-Watch any baby commercial or log onto Instagram, and you’ll see both companies and influencers pushing pregnancy and parenthood as the most joyous experience.
-Messy, smiling babies eating or learning to crawl.
-Pristine nurseries.
-Adorable outfits of the day.
-But pregnancy isn’t always a happy experience.
-Between 10-20% of pregnancies end in miscarriage, and the devastating losses can have a lasting physical and emotional impact on the expectant parents.
+Pregnancy and parenthood are the most joyous experiences ever, right?
+Or at least that’s what Instagram would have us believe, what with its barrage of smiling babies eating or learning to crawl, pristine nurseries, and adorable outfits of the day.
+But pregnancy isn’t always a happy (or easy) experience.
+Aside from the anxieties and stressors and (often severe) morning sickness and terrifying genetic testing, between 10-20% of pregnancies end in miscarriage.
+Period.
+And those devastating losses can have a lasting physical and emotional impact on the expectant parents.

 Miscarriages happen during the first 20 weeks of pregnancy, and more than 80% occur before 12 weeks, according to Tommy’s.
 This number may be higher, as some people miscarry without knowing they’re pregnant, the Mayo Clinic notes.